 Without CT scans and 3D printing, researchers would need to remove the bandages from her face to see what is underneath - which would damage the mummy and desecrate her remains.
 With these technologies at hand, the skull of a woman who lived at least two millennia ago could be replicated without removing these bandages.

 Mann points out that all reconstructions are approximations, and cannot be taken as precise representations.
 However, her work on Texan murder victims’ skulls proved to be highly accurate - which suggests that the reconstructed face of Meritamun may be too.

 When commenting to the university’s newspaper, imaging technologist Gavan Mitchell said:

 It has been a hugely rewarding process to be able to transform the skull from CT data on a screen into a tangible thing that can be handled and examined.

 Janet Davey, the forensic Egyptologist who worked with the team to discover more about Meritamun, adds: “By reconstructing her, we are giving back some of her identity.”

 The retrieval of her face only marks the beginning of getting to know how Meritamun lived.
 According to Dr. Varsha Pilbrow, a biological anthropologist at the University's Department of Anatomy and Neuroscience, students can learn how populations can be affected by their environments through Meritamun's case.
 More can be read about the unraveling of Meritamun's past on the University of Melbourne's website.

-3D printing not only allows you to get creative, but can be used in scientific and historic endeavours too.
+3D printing not only allows you to get creative, but can be used in scientific and historic endeavors too.
 Ready to discover more?
 There's a lot to explore!